 Your vet is professionally trained to identify signs and confirm whether your dog is in optimum condition.
-He may also take a few tests to rule out any underlying medical issue and suggest medication or lifestyle changes to help relieve the problem.
+He may also take a few tests to rule out any underlying medical issues and suggest medication or lifestyle changes to help relieve the problem.

 In situations where a serious health concern is to blame, snoring is only a symptom.
 It is important to treat the problem itself to keep your dog healthy.

-In a worst-case scenario, if the dog snoring is indicative of a complex sleep disorder like sleep apnea, surgery might be the only option for your dog, and your vet will be able to guide you through it.
+In a worst-case scenario, if the dog’s snoring is indicative of a complex sleep disorder like sleep apnea, surgery might be the only option for your dog, and your vet will be able to guide you through it.

 Peace and Quiet

-However, if it is a precursor of something more serious, get it checked out by your vet.
+If your dog snores as a precursor of something more serious, get it checked out by your vet.

 And there you have it!
-We hope that with this awareness, dog snoring will not have to bother you and your little pup anymore and both of you will be totally sound asleep as soon as you hit the sack.
+We hope that with this awareness, dog snoring will not have to bother you and your little pup anymore, and both of you will be totally sound asleep as soon as you hit the sack.